EngYork/C-presentation/C programming.md

 Generating an executable actually comprises at least two steps.
 Creating object files and then linking the object files.
 The compiler is only responsible for creating the object files, which are a translation into machine language from our source file.
 As you all know, computers don't understand English but they do work quite well with bits and bytes.

 Once the compiler has produced the object files, we need to call the linker.
 The linker, as the name says, instructs the computer about what functions need to be invoked and where they come from.
-In the example above we can the printf function.
+In the example above we call the printf function.
 Although our code does not define the printf function and does not instruct the computer about what the printf function does, the program still works.
 That is because we included the function definition from the standard input and output library, that is stdio.h, and the linker has worked its way to reference the function call in our executable file.
 Given that we are working with a somewhat low-level language, you might want to inspect the intermediate steps that get you from your source C file to the executable binary file.
 A useful piece of information would come right before the assembler runs.
 The assembler translates assembly language into a binary executable.
-Assembly is the closes language to machine language.
+Assembly is the closest language to machine language.
 In assembly, you have to describe what you want from the processor step by step.
 To gather the assembly code generated from your C file, compilers often expose a flag.
 In Clang and GCC's case that is `-S`.
 So, to get the assembly translation of your source code you should run something along the lines of:

 `$ clang -S -o code/hello_world-arm64.asm code/hello_world.c`